Dashain: Day 10: Bijaya Dashami

-The tenth day of the festival is the Bijaya dashami.
+The tenth day of the festival is the Bijaya dashami, which celebrates the victory of Durga.
 On this day, a mixture of rice, yogurt and vermilion is prepared which is known as "tika".
 Dashain tika time differs by year.
-Elders put this tika and jamara on the forehead of younger relatives to bless them with abundance in the future.
+Elders put this tika and jamara on the forehead of younger relatives to bless them with abundance in the future in residences, with similar events in workplaces and even the Presidential palace.
 Red symbolizes the blood that ties the family and community together.

 Day 11: Papakunsha Ekadashi

 Ekadashi is the eleventh day of the lunar fortnight in the Hindu calendar, and people usually fast, while others continue visiting relatives and receiving the tika from the day before.
 The day after Bijaya Dashami is known as Papakunsha Ekadashi (पापकुंश एकादशी).
 On this day, it is customary to listen to Papakunsha Ekadashi stories and visit religious sites.
 Donating objects such as gold, sesame, barley, grain, soil, umbrellas, and shoes on this day is believed to lead to heaven after death.